 - Lastly, open the shut-off valve.
 Wait for 15 minutes.
 Then, test whether running happens on the toilet or not.
 If yes, then change the flapper seal.

 Repair American Standard Champion 4 Toilet Tank Bolts Leaking

 Just like American Standard Cadet 3 problems, the Champion 4 also has leaking errors but in the bolts or washers.
 It would be great if you inspected the bolts and washers to take steps.
 If yes, then follow the steps:

 - Take out the lid of the tank.
 And detach the tank by taking out the fill valve and other parts.
 While doing that, you’ll find nuts and bolts.
 If you see any defects, then replace them.

 - Next, locate the washers that are attached in between the tank and bowl.
 If the washers are damaged, then change these with a new one.

 - Then, put every part back to its place.
 Afterward, turn on the water supply and see if a leak happens or not.

 Is the American Standard Champion 4 a good toilet?

 But you may need to use a mild solution or cleaner on the surface of the Champion 4 toilet bowl to avoid damages.
-And, it is a bit heavy that needs 2 people to hold comfortably.
+And, it is a bit heavy and needs 2 people to hold it comfortably.

 Where is the toilet flapper?